Senior Dogs: Proper Care and What to Expect

 They are generally gentle, wise and content and may even rock an adorable looking gray muzzle too.

-As you age with them, you can enjoy leisurely walks together rather than energetic runs and share similar temperaments that you’ve both well established over the years.
+As for caring for old dogs, as you can enjoy leisurely walks together rather than energetic runs and share similar temperaments that you’ve both well established over the years.
 Whether you are both stubborn souls or gentle pushovers, one thing is for sure and that’s that you’ve both got a whole lot of love to give.

 You may be wondering, at what age is my dog actually classed as a senior dog?
 There is no real age to put on it.
 After all, you’re only as old as you feel – right?

-There’s a difference in each dog.
-Large breeds such as a Great Dane may be classed as senior earlier on (between 6-8 years) whilst smaller breeds such as a Chihuahua is generally a little later, (10-11 years).
+When it comes to what to expect with an aging dog, there’s a difference in each dog.
+Lar breeds such as a Great Dane may be classed as senior earlier on (between 68 years) whilst smaller breeds such as a Chihuahua is generally a little later, 1011 years).
+What age is classed as a senior?

 This is all entirely dependent on how quickly their health, bodies and personalities age.